SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Other applications like interactive media can demand both high throughput and low latency and, in some cases, carry different streams (e.g., audio and video) in a single transport connection (e.g., WebRTC {{?RFC8825}}).
 There may be preferences that an application may wish to convey, such as a higher priority for audio over video (or the opposite) in congested networks or importance of certain packets (e.g., video key frames).
 With RTP {{?RFC3550}}, the media type could be examined and used as an implicit signal for determining relative priority.
 However, {{?RFC9335}} defines a new mechanism that completely encrypts RTP header extensions and Contributing sources (CSRCs).
 Furthermore, a full encrypted transport (e.g., QUIC {{?RFC9000}}) does not expose any media header information that on-path network elements can use for forwarding decisions.

-Also, as mobile networks primarily service battery-operated devices, the same information is useful to those networks even without network congestion, as the information can inform the base station to aggregate packet transmission to allow the mobile device to briefly power down (sleep) its radio.

-Traffic patterns in some emerging applications can vary significantly during a session.
-For example, live media or AI-generated content can have significant dynamic variations and potentially aperiodic frames.
-Information gleaned from unencrypted media packets and headers that wireless networks used in the past to optimize traffic shaping and scheduling are not exposed in encrypted communications.

 ~~~~~~~~aasvg
                      :